SudhagarS/pry-state/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Roadmap

+1. Indicate the CHANGE in value between pry sessions by different color.
+2. Associate the variables with numbers, and support command to evaluate the variable through these numbers. eg. command 's1' will show the value of first variable and so on.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/pry-state/fork )